benjaminfunk47/Medical_Insurance_Prediction/README.md

 - Look at histograms again to see the improvement
 - Make transformations on categorical features to create encoded versions
 - Save CSVs of cleaned dataframes
-Here are the histograms before and after the removal of outliers:
+Here are the histograms before and after the removal of outliers for BMI and charges:

+BMI:

 ![Code image](images/bmi_before.png)
 ![Code image](images/bmi_after.png)

+Charges:

 ![Code image](images/charges_before.png)
 ![Code image](images/charges_after.png)